kaushal02/kaushal02/README.md

 -->

 - 🔭 I’m currently working as a Senior Software Engineer at Cequence AI
-- 💬 Talk to me about Spirituality and Mindfulness
 - 🌱 I love Mathematics and coding 💻
 - 📫 Email me at kaushal0181@gmail.com